We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 However, some available research on potential safety risks is related to metal rings rather than silicone rings.

 Since Eddie is made of silicone, it’s likely easier to remove than a metal ring.
-Additionally, Eddie is U-shaped with a band going across the bottom, making it easier to take off (compared with a circular band).
+Additionally, Eddie is U-shaped with a band going across the bottom.
+This makes it easier to take off than a circular band.